-Instead of creating a blog in the gardening niche in general, you could niche down to tomatoes and explore the world of tomatoes in and out.
+Instead of creating a blog on gardening niche in general, you could niche down to tomatoes and explore the world of tomatoes in and out.

 And don’t worry.
 You don’t have to create an entirely new blog to cover some other gardening-related sub-niche.